-Posing hands in photography isn’t just about giving your subject something to do with their hands, although the first question they’ll ask if they’re feeling at all subconscious is “What do I do with my hands?”
-It’s about posing hands to look good in photos, because bad hand placement can very easily ruin a good portrait.
+Posing hands in photography isn’t just about giving your subject something to do with their hands, although the first question they’ll ask if they’re feeling at all self conscious is “What do I do with my hands?”.
+Posing hands to look good in photos is essential, because bad hand placement can very easily ruin a good portrait.

 Directing subjects to pose hands in photography

-Before we get into the specifics of hand poses for pictures, it helps to remember that most people will be nervous in front of the camera.
+Tension shows in the hands in photos so, before we get into the specifics of hand poses for pictures, it helps to remember that most people are nervous in front of the camera.
 So making your subject feel comfortable and relaxed is your top priority and that includes how you correct posing mistakes.
-They want you to take charge and make them look good, but be gentle about it.
+People in front of your camera want you to take charge and make them look good, but be gentle about it.

-The happier they feel the better your photos will be, the better the experience will be and they’ll want to photograph with you again.
+The happier your subject feels the better your photos will be and the better the experience will be so they’ll want to photograph with you again.
 Taking care of your subject is a win win, regardless of how experienced they are in front of the camera, or how well you know them.

 Before you begin your portrait session reassure them that you’ll direct their posing, because they can’t see what you can see.

 Let them know too that it’s entirely normal to default back to a more comfortable pose, so not to worry if you need to repeatedly direct their hands, or other body parts, back into a good pose.
-After all, comfortable doesn’t look good, so to look good in camera a pose is probably a bit uncomfortable, or even awkward feeling.
+After all, comfortable doesn’t look good in photos, so to look good on camera a pose will probably be a bit uncomfortable, or even awkward feeling.

 8 tips for the best hand poses for pictures